shixish/Refresh-Hilo.github.io/_events/2015-01-30-happyhour.md

 tags: happyhour

 photo: /assets/img/logo-happyhour.jpg
-location:
+location: HBJ
 meetupid: 219824598

 ---

-This will be the first happyhour in 2015, location is TBD currently.
-Looking for suggestions, add yours in the comment below.
+This will be the first happyhour in 2015, location is Hilo Burger Joint.